eventsbne/eventsbne.me/source/_posts/nodegirls-iii.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Still can’t believe how big <a href="https://twitter.com/NodeGirlsBri?ref_src=twsrc%5Etfw">@NodeGirlsBri</a> community has become 😭💚 <a href="https://t.co/GXz2OdduxJ">pic.twitter.com/GXz2OdduxJ</a></p>&mdash; Sammy Herbert (@SammyHerbert) <a href="https://twitter.com/SammyHerbert/status/972952355447582720?ref_src=twsrc%5Etfw">March 11, 2018</a></blockquote>

-The Brisbane Node Girls workshop is entirely volunteer-run, and couldn't happen without the hard work of the organizer team (Anwesha Chatterjee, Dana Mison, Armağan Ersöz & Sammy Herbert).
-This event was sponsored by FishBurners, SixPivot, Just Digital People, and the Queensland Government.
+The Brisbane Node Girls workshop is entirely volunteer-run, and couldn't happen without the hard work of the organizer team (Anwesha Chatterjee, Dana Mison, Armağan Ersöz & Sammy Herbert), as well as the effort put in by the speakers, mentors, and attendees.
+This event was also sponsored by FishBurners, SixPivot, Just Digital People, and the Queensland Government.

 If you want to get in touch for more info on mentoring or attending the next one, check out the [Node Girls Brisbane](http://nodegirls.com.au/brisbane.html) site or follow them on Twitter [@NodeGirlsBri](https://mobile.twitter.com/nodegirlsbri).